Kiran7007/Interview-Preparation/README.md

   - **Item Animator**: `ListViews` are lacking in support of good animations, but the `RecyclerView` brings a whole new dimension to it.

-- **Difference between `Intent` and `IntentService`?**
-  - `Service` is the base class for Android services that can be extended to create any service.
-A class that directly extends `Service` runs on the main thread so it will block the UI (if there is one) and should therefore either be used only for short tasks or should make use of other threads for longer tasks.

-  - `IntentService` is a subclass of `Service` that handles asynchronous requests (expressed as `Intents`) on demand.
-Clients send requests through `startService(Intent)` calls.
-The service is started as needed, handles each `Intent` in turn using a worker thread, and stops itself when it runs out of work.
-[Read More on Mindorks's blog]("https://blog.mindorks.com/service-vs-intentservice-in-android")

 - **What is `Fragment`?** </br>
   A `Fragment` is a piece of an activity which enable more modular activity design.
 A fragment has its layout, its behavior, and its life cycle callbacks.
 You can add or remove fragments in an activity while the activity is running.
 You can combine multiple fragments in a single activity to build a multi-pane UI.
 A fragment can also be used in multiple activities.
 The fragment life cycle is closely related to its host activity which means when the activity is paused, all the fragments available in the activity will also be stopped.